 I have talked before about my pet spelling and grammar hates, especially when it comes to text messages, but this is a very specific rant about the overuse of capitals.
-Having worked for some time as a copywriter and having spent a couple of years in the newsroom of my local paper, I am programmed to be on the look out for errant capitals, and it seems there are plenty of them about.
+Having worked for some time as a copywriter and having spent a couple of years in the newsroom of my local paper, I have a weak spot for grammar errors and am programmed to be on the look out for errant capitals, and it seems there are plenty of them about.

 This van made me particularly angry recently; so much so that a large part of me wanted to call them and complain.* It would be extremely difficult to squeeze more capital letters onto the back of one vehicle.

 (Also, what is a LOLER examination?
 It sounds fun.)